Vemula-Niharika/CargoConnect/README.md

 Logistics companies often face challenges managing multiple resources such as drivers, vehicles, and deliveries.
 **CargoConnect** automates these tasks by providing an easy-to-use web interface and backend system to organize cargo operations, minimize manual errors, and improve efficiency.

+Note: The project is internally named "abclogistics" and uses a database named "abclogistics".
+The repository is named "CargoConnect" for branding purposes.

 ## 🌟 Features

 ### 👨‍💼 Admin Panel